PatrickSannes/BetterLogic/README.md

 Any requests, please post them in https://forum.athom.com/discussion/840/better-logic-variable-management

+V0.1.0
+BREAKING CHANGE: Due to renaming bool values to boolean all variables and cards need to be re-added.
+Bugfix: Dropdown was not working for boolean values in the .
+Feature: Added BitFlip device to switch a boolean value from the device and phone app.
+Feature: Added API support to GET or SET (post) a value.
+    GET: HTTP://HOMEYADDRES/api/app/net.i-dev.betterlogic/VARIABLENAME
+	POST: HTTP://HOMEYADDRES/api/app/net.i-dev.betterlogic/VARIABLENAME/VALUE  //Please ensure that the value matches the type, otherwise it will not be set.

 V0.0.3
-Bugfix: Add more variable checks to prevent crashes on flows that contain variables that are deleted
+Bugfix: Add more variable checks to prevent crashes on flows that contain variables that are deleted.

 V0.0.2
 Bugfix: Bug that prevented creating variables when app is first installed.